mbitirini/savings-calculator-api/README.md

 - Set the request method to `POST`
 - Set the request URL to http://localhost:3000/graphql.
 - In the request body, select GraphQL and enter the mutation.
-  You can use the mutations provided above (with the inputs) directly to the query or do the following approach:
+  You can use the mutations provided above (with the inputs) directly to the `Query` area or do the following approach:

-Fill in the Query:
+Fill in the `Query`:

 ```
 mutation CalculateFutureValue($input: CalculateFutureValueInputDto!) {